p2pu/course-in-a-box/modules/week-2/_posts/2017-01-02-textdocuments.md

 ### { TODO: }

 - Create a new file via the command prompt called `test1.txt`.
-You can place this file anywhere you want on your computer for the moment.
+You can place this file anywhere you want on your computer for the moment. (macOS: `touch test1.txt`  windows: `new-item test1.txt`)

 - Open the default text editor for your operating system (OS).
 (For macOS this is textEdit.app and for Window this is Notepad.exe)